KGHALAMB/AirStage/APISpec.md

     1.2 Book Venue - /book/ (POST)

-        Edits an existing booking of a performer
+        Creates a booking for a performer at a given venue

         Request:
         {
+            "user_id": "integer", /* Between 1 and 10,000 */,
             "venue_id": "integer",
             "time_start": "timestamp", /* With timezone */
             "time_end": "timestamp" /* With timezone */